 Founder and artistic director of Paracosm Dance, Alyssa began her training with the Brockus Conservatory in LA where she was introduced to her movement foundations of Luigi Jazz and the Lester Horton Technique.
 Integrating mixed martial arts with parkour and tricking, she then furthered her training at Alonzo King LINES Ballet and UC Berkeley.

 She danced as a soloist with Peninsula Ballet Theater under the artistic direction of David Fonnegra, and performed in works by Copious Dance Theater’s Kat Roman, BrickaBrack Theater’s Gabriel Grilli, and Scott Wells & Dancers.
 She danced as a guest artist with Alvin Ailey American Dance Theater for Judith Jamison’s retirement tour and choreographed works under the direction of Joe Goode.
 For her excellence in dance scholarship and performance, she received the Julia Payne Dance scholarship upon graduating from UCB.
-She now dances with the critically acclaimed Austin-based contemporary dance company, ARCOS Dance, and Shakti Moves Dance Company,
+She now dances with the critically acclaimed Austin-based contemporary dance company, ARCOS Dance, Shakti Moves Dance Company, and Blue Lapis Light.

 She is the dance consultant for Royal Misfit Studios.

 Alyssa spent the past 12 years teaching dance across the country in varying contexts, studying dancers' developments and understanding varied teaching methods.
 She graduated from UC Berkeley with a double major in Dance & Performance Studies and Forensic Anthropology, using her pedagogical, anatomical, neurological, and osteological studies to further the integration of science and dance technique.
 With that, she has delved into the benefits of movement outside the dance world, working to get all humans moving for their physical and mental health.
 This includes her work with BLL's Youth Taking Flight - a collaboration with several of Austin's social service organizations to empower Austin's youth.

 Aída Hernandez Reyes